-The court supported all of the arguments put forward by the Authority.
+The court supported all of the arguments put forward by the Privacy Commission.

 First, the court declared itself competent to rule on this matter.
 Facebook contested the jurisdiction of the Belgian judges vis-à-vis its American parent company and its Irish subsidiary.
 However, the Court found that it effectively has the jurisdiction to evaluate whether Facebook complies with Belgian privacy legislation when it tracks the browsing behavior of Internet users in Belgium.

-The Court also found that Facebook does not comply with Belgian privacy legislation on the basis of the investigation undertaken by the Authority.
+The Court also found that Facebook does not comply with Belgian privacy legislation on the basis of the investigation undertaken by the Privacy Commission.

 The investigation shows that Facebook collects information concerning all of us when we browse the Internet.
 To this end, Facebook uses various technologies, such as the well-known "cookies" or "social plug-ins" (for example, the "like" or "share" buttons) or also "pixels", which are invisible to the naked eye.
 It uses them on its own website, but also and most importantly on websites of third parties.
 The investigation reveals, for example, that even if you have never visited the Facebook domain, Facebook is still able to track your browsing behavior without you realizing it, let alone want it, through these invisible pixels that Facebook has placed on more than 10,000 other websites.

-In short, the Court orders, as requested by the Authority, that:
+In short, the Court orders, as requested by the Privacy Commission, that:

 - Facebook must stop tracking and recording the browsing behavior of persons browsing from Belgium as long as it does not bring its practices in line with Belgian privacy legislation.